A pet dog ran off into the mountain wilderness. Four months later, rescuers found it trapped in 5 feet of snow.

 It wasn’t moving.

-But it was what she looking for: a pit bull mix she would later learn was named Russ.
+But it was what she was looking for: a pit bull mix she would later learn was named Russ.
 A skier had spotted him that morning and, after Russ growled at him, took photos and posted about it on Facebook, telling people he’d come across a dog trapped in the snow and unable to move, the San Francisco Chronicle reported.
 That sparked Allen’s rescue effort on behalf of Tahoe PAWS and TLC 4 Furry Friends, an animal search-and-rescue nonprofit based in South Lake Tahoe, Calif.

-As Allen stood there, she couldn’t tell if the pet dog was dead or alive.
+As Allen stood there, she couldn’t tell whether the dog was dead or alive.

 “And then he opened his eyes, and I’m pretty sure I screamed,” Allen told KOVR.

-So ended Russ’s four-month odyssey in the wilderness of the Lake Tahoe area, one in which he braved wildfires, snowstorms and perhaps even a standoff with a coyote, Tahoe PAWS executive director Wendy Jones told The Washington Post.
+So ended Russ’s four-month odyssey in the wilderness of the Lake Tahoe area, one in which he braved wildfires, snowstorms and perhaps even a standoff with a coyote, Tahoe PAWS Executive Director Wendy Jones told The Washington Post.

-It started in August when Russ got spooked and ran away from his owner, a traveling nurse from Southern California who had been working temporarily at a nearby hospital, Jones said.
+It started in August when Russ got spooked and ran away from his owner, a traveling nurse from Southern California who had been working at a nearby hospital, Jones said.
 After Russ bolted, his owner filed a report with animal services authorities and hung fliers.
 None of it brought his dog back.

 Then the Caldor Fire, which would burn 222,000 acres and destroy more than 1,000 structures over 67 days starting in mid-August, prompted mandatory evacuations and forced Russ’s owner to flee the Tahoe area.
 Nursing jobs elsewhere kept him away, Jones said.
 He figured he’d never see his dog again.